 Decision Description Pending Additional information is needed to render a decision.
 Temporarily Suspended - no decision granted until the issue is cleared with Admissions.
 Financial Aid Student may continue to receive student financial aid.
 Student must, however, have the minimum Warning University required GPA at the conclusion of the academic year.
 Financial Aid Student may continue to receive financial aid.
-Financial aid eligibility is contingent upon the student Probation attending all of the Office of Academic Support Services (OASiS) sessions until the experimental attending all of the Office of Academic Support Services (OASiS) sessions until the experimental attending all of the Office of Academic Support Services (OASiS) sessions until the experimental attending all of the Office of Academic Support Services (OASiS) sessions until the experimental attending all of the Office of Academic Support Services (OASiS) sessions until the experimental attending all of the Office of Academic Support Services (OASiS) sessions until the experimental attending all of the Office of Academic Support Services (OASiS) sessions until the experimental attending all of the Office of Academic Support Services (OASiS) sessions until the experimental attending attending the Office of Academic Support Services (OASiS) sessions until the experimental attending the Office of Academic Support Services (OASiS) sessions until the experimental attending to the Office of Academic Support Services (OASiS) sessions until the experimental attending to the Office of Academic Services (OASiS) sessions at the Office of Academic Servi academic year and maintaining the minimum GPA/completion rate required by the student's university classification.
+Financial aid eligibility is contingent upon the student Probation attending all of the Office of Academic Support Services (OASiS) sessions until the end of the academic year and maintaining the minimum GPA/completion rate required by the student's university classification.
 Students who do not meet the OASiS requirement will have their aid suspended immediately and must (1) re-appeal, (2) show evidence that their academic standing improved even though they were noncompliant, and (3) provide a letter of support from an OASiS representative.
 Financial Aid A student may continue to receive student financial aid.
 Student loans will be reduced or suspended Probation - for one year.
 Student loan reinstatement is contingent upon the student's attending all of the Office of Reduction or Academic Support Services (OASiS) sessions until the end of the academic year and attaining the Suspension of minimum GPA/completion rate required by the student's university classification.
 Students who do Loan Eligibility not meet the OASiS requirement will (1) have their aid suspended immediately and must re-appeal, (2) show evidence that their academic standing improved even though they were noncompliant, and (3) provide a letter of support from an OASiS representative.